The-OpenROAD-Project/megaboom/README.md

 - **Long build times**; hours, days.
 - **Artifacts** are needed.
-Synthesis, for instance, can be very time consuming and and it is useful to share synthesis artifacts between developers and CI servers.
+Synthesis, for instance, can be very time consuming and it is useful to share synthesis artifacts between developers and CI servers.
 On a large design with multiple developers and many pull requests in flight, it can become error prone to manually track exactly what version of built stages that